Primary purpose definition

 Access to personal information by non-staff, except custodial parents / guardians, is not permitted.
 Personally identifiable data is not provided to third parties.

-We take all reasonable steps to protect your personal information from misuse, loss, unauthorized access, modification or disclosure.
+We take all reasonable steps to protect your personal information from misuse, loss, unauthorised access, modification or disclosure.
 We have physical, electronic and procedural safeguards to protect your information held by us.

 For example, your personal information in the form of original or copies of paper forms is stored securely in our office.
 Authorised volunteer or paid staff may also hold forms.
 These staff are accountable for the security and privacy of your data.

 The QYO Office and online database are the only locations of the data held in electronic databases.
 We require all staff and volunteers to maintain the confidentiality of customer and member information.
-The database is backed-up on disc on a daily basis with a backup disc moved off-site at regular intervals.
-Current policy is that electronic information on the membership database on past members is not removed or archived.
+The database is backed up on a daily basis.

 Commercial use of data

 There are occasions when external organisations or individuals wish to offer a product or service to members, which we consider would be beneficial, or of interest.
 Subject to our approval of the organisation and the material to be sent to members, and a signed agreement between QYO and the organisation regarding data confidentiality, we may provide mailing data in a secure format to that organisation, or to a mailing house on their behalf.
-In general, QYO does not rely on third party suppliers to conduct specialized activities such as bulk mail outs, data processing etc. While your personal information may be provided to an agent to enable them to perform their agreed tasks, such information remains the property of QYO at all times and the agent organisations involved are bound by specific confidentiality, non-disclosure agreements and data disposal protocols.
-QYO, its suppliers and partners also abide by the Australian Direct Marketing Association (ADMA) Code of Ethics in relation to all direct marketing and electronic marketing to members.
+In general, QYO does not rely on third party suppliers to conduct specialised activities such as bulk mail outs, data processing etc. While your personal information may be provided to an agent to enable them to perform their agreed tasks, such information remains the property of QYO at all times and the agent organisations involved are bound by specific confidentiality, non-disclosure agreements and data disposal protocols.

 Website on-line services policy